 - If you already have a personal email address listed there, you can skip this step.

-- If your work or school email address is the only one listed, enter your personal email address or get a new one from Microsoft, and select Add alias.
+- If your work or school email address is the only one listed, enter your personal email address, or get a new one from Microsoft, and select Add email or Add phone number.

 Going forward, you’ll sign in to your personal Microsoft account with your personal email address.
 You might need to sign in again to some apps and Windows devices.